Nevin100/Nevin100/Readme.md

 📊 Skilled in data analysis and Exploratory Data Analysis with Power BI; interested in branching into data science and machine learning + Deep learning fundamentals .<br/>

 🎉 Besides coding and programming, I enjoy working on side projects too.
-I am always open to open source and other contributions and collaborations with free lancing !!<br/>
+I am always open to open source and other contributions and collaborations with free-lancing !!<br/>
 <br/>

 ## My Resume 📃 :